alicevision/AliceVision/INSTALL.md

 Using openCV sample
 --------------------

-Add `-DOpenMVG_USE_OPENCV=ON` to your cmake command line and set `OpenCV_DIR` variable to your openCV install directory where the OpenCVConfigure.cmake file can be found, i.e.:
+Add `-DAliceVision_USE_OPENCV=ON` to your cmake command line and set `OpenCV_DIR` variable to your openCV install directory where the OpenCVConfigure.cmake file can be found, i.e.:
-`-DOpenCV_DIR="/home/user/Dev/github/itseez/opencv_Build/install/share/OpenCV/" -DOpenMVG_USE_OPENCV=ON`
+`-DOpenCV_DIR="/home/user/Dev/github/itseez/opencv_Build/install/share/OpenCV/" -DAliceVision_USE_OPENCV=ON`

 ------------------------------------------------------------

-Using OpenMVG as a third party library dependency in cmake
+Using AliceVision as a third party library dependency in cmake
 -------------------------------------------------------------

-OpenMVG can be used as a third party once it have been installed.
+AliceVision can be used as a third party once it have been installed.
 Because it can use its own Ceres version, it is better to install it locally and not in system files.
 So please consider using the `CMAKE_INSTALL_PREFIX` cmake variable to specify a local installation directory.